Metal Cans & Aerosols

 Can I recycle other metal items like biscuit and sweet tins?
 Yes, these can be put in your recycling bin.

 Is it safe to put my aerosol can in the recycling bin?
-Yes, aerosol cans can be placed in your recycling bin.
+Yes, empty aerosol cans can be placed in your recycling bin.
 Please ensure they are empty.
 Aerosol cans should NOT be pierced for your own safety.

 Can I put old paint, chemical, engine oil cans in my recycling bin?
 No. Please do not put these in your recycling bin.
 Old paint, oil and chemicals can harm the MRF machinery and also will ruin the quality of the other items in the recycling bin.
 These old cans can be taken to your nearest Household Waste Recycling Site.